maulanashalihin/slug-post/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+This is an open-source project!
+Contributions are welcome and appreciated.
 Please feel free to submit a Pull Request.

-1. Fork the repository
+1. Fork the repository at [https://github.com/maulanashalihin/slug-post](https://github.com/maulanashalihin/slug-post)
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)